Last Updated 5 days ago

 Meenakshi Amman Temple, Madurai, Tamil Nadu

 The Meenakshi Amman Temple is a historic Hindu temple dedicated to Goddess Meenakshi (Parvati) and her consort Lord Sundareswarar (Shiva) located in Madurai, Tamil Nadu, India.
+In the race for the top 100+ most ancient temples in India, The Meenakshi Amman Temple, Madurai, Tamil Nadu stands at the 5th position.
 Here are some details about this iconic temple

 The Meenakshi Amman Temple is not only a place of worship but also a symbol of Madurai’s rich cultural heritage and religious tradition, attracting pilgrims, tourists, and art enthusiasts from around the world.